steindevices/ESP32-LyraT-DSP/README.md

 ## How do I configure my outputs settings?

 In the **dsp_config.h** file, you specify the name of each output channel, amount of delay, gain, and mixing of the inputs.
 For example, in a dual subwoofer environment you might mix the two input channels and add filters to boost specific frequencies.
-If you are bullding a sub-satellite arrangement, you would typically specify a crossover with matching low and high pass filters for the sub and satellite speaker.
+If you are bullding a sub-satellite arrangement, you would typically specify a crossover with matching low and high pass filters for the sub and satellite speakers.
 To adjust for room behaviour, you might import filters from an external program like REW where the appropriate freqeuencies and Q's have been calculated.
-To add simple effects speakers to a room, you might specify a delay with a high pass filter for two surround speakers.
-Configuration files for each of these situations is provided in the [Examples](Examples) directory.
+To add effects speakers to a room, you might specify a delay with a high pass filter for two surround speakers.
+Example configuration files for each of these situations is provided in the [Examples](Examples) directory.

 ## What is the maximum number of filters I can define?